 How old will the child be that I am matched with?

 Children and young people will usually be aged from eight upwards.
-You'll have the opportunity to tell us if you'd like to volunteer with a particular age group.
+You'll have the chance to tell us if you'd like to volunteer with a particular age group.

 What if we don't get along?

-Matches in the first instance are carefully considered by both the child or young person and the volunteer to try and make sure you have similar interests and will likely be a good match.
+Matches in the first instance are carefully considered by both the child or young person and the volunteer.
+This is to try and make sure you have similar interests and will likely be a good match.

-This is reviewed regularly by the independent visitor coordinator and if the relationship is not working then we'll look to match you with someone else.
+This is reviewed regularly by the independent visitor planner.
+If it's not working then we'll look to match you with someone else.

 How long do you want me to volunteer for?

-You'll be asked to make a commitment to volunteering as an independent visitor for a minimum of one year.
-However, many independent visitors and young people develop a strong friendship that can last beyond the young person reaching 25 at which point it becomes a private arrangement.
+You'll be asked to make a commitment to volunteer as an independent visitor for a minimum of one year.
+However, many independent visitors and young people develop a strong friendship.
+This can last beyond the young person reaching 25 at which point it becomes a private arrangement.

-Matches can last up to 10 years in the most successful circumstances and will support a young person through key transition points in their life.
+Matches can last up to 10 years in the most successful cases.
+It will support a young person through key transition points in their life.

 What experience or qualifications do I need?

-Experience of working with children and young people would be helpful but is not essential as full training and support is provided at the beginning and throughout your involvement with the service.
-Applications are welcome from anyone over the age of 21 who has a genuine interest in the development and welfare of children.
+Experience of working with children and young people would be helpful but is not essential.
+Full training and support is provided at the beginning and throughout your involvement with the service.
+Anyone 21 or over can apply.
+People who has a genuine interest in the growth and welfare of children.